liferay/liferay-docs/userGuide/en/chapters/12-administering-liferay-portal.markdown

 You can create a user group's site manually or base it on a site template.
 To create a user group's site manually, use the *Actions* menu mentioned above and choose *Manage Site Pages*.
 You can add a new public or private page by selecting the appropriate tab and then clicking the *Add Page* button.
 Once the user group has at least one public or private page in place, you can go back to the *Actions* menu and click on the *Go to the Site's Public Pages* or *Go to the Site's Private Pages* link to open the user group's site in a new browser window.
 You can add more pages and portlets and configure site settings from the new window.

 You can also base a user group's site on a template.
 When editing a user group, use the Public Pages and Private Pages drop down lists to select a site template.
-Leave the *Keep a Link to the Site Template* box checked to automatically updated users' personal sites if the associated site template changes.
+Leave the *Enable propagation of changes from the site template* box checked to automatically updated users' personal sites if the associated site template changes.
 If you uncheck this box but recheck it later, the template pages will be copied to the users' sites, overwriting any changes they may have made.
 You can allow users to make changes to the pages they receive from the user group by enabling the customization options of each page.

 This flexibility lets you achieve almost any desired configuration for a user's personal site without having to modify it directly.
 When a user is assigned to a user group, the configured site pages are copied directly to the user's personal site.